Primarily for beachgoers and surfers

 Primarily for boaters and kayakers

-SURF ALONG NORTH FACING SHORES WILL BE 6 TO 8 FEET TODAY AND THEN RISE TO 10 TO 14 FEET THURSDAY
+SURF ALONG NORTH FACING SHORES WILL BE 1 TO 3 FEET THROUGH WEDNESDAY

 AMENITIES & ACTIVITIES